 The Oxford dictionary definition of stigma is ‘a mark of disgrace associated with a particular circumstance, quality, or person’.
 The Collins dictionary states ‘If something has a stigma attached to it, people think it is something to be ashamed of’.

-Whilst these are stark statements there is still a great deal of stigma attached to dementia and people diagnosed with dementia often feel ashamed of their diagnosis (including Mum).
+Whilst these are stark statements there is still a great deal of stigma attached to dementia and many people diagnosed with dementia often feel ashamed of their diagnosis (including Mum).

 But the stigma of dementia is a self perpetuating problem.
 Nobody wants to discuss the reality of the later stages of the disease because they fear it.
 However if we don’t discuss it, we will never improve people’s understanding of what can be done to help and support people to live as well as they can with dementia.
-And therefore the public’s perception will remain one of an ‘empty shell’.

 Throughout Mum’s illness I have come to understand that while someone in the later stages of dementia will need help with most aspects of daily living, if the relevant understanding, care and support is in place, they can still do some things for themselves, still participate in the things they enjoy, still maintain their dignity.

 Why there is still a stigma surrounding dementia?

 There is no doubt that dementia is a horrible disease that strips away memories, not only memories of loved ones, of a life lived but it also takes our memory of how to do things.
 Eventually it takes away the ability to live independently or communicate effectively.